om-111/om-111/README.md

 ### Hi there 👋
+### Love Coding in Python :snake:.
+I also write Poems at times.
+Just some silly codes and sweet and lovely rhymes.
 <!--
 **om-01/om-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+:snake:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...